-If you've set up Google Analytics you might now be wondering how best to use it to your advantage.
-In this help article I will show you how to use a simple destination goal to understand where your bookings are originating from.
-This will give you a basic understanding of how your marketing efforts are performing.
+If you've set up Google Analytics, you might wonder how best to use it to your advantage.
+Here, you'll learn how to use a simple destination goal to understand where your bookings originate, giving you a basic understanding of your marketing efforts.

 Goals are a way to track specific user interactions on a website.
-These interactions could be form submissions, button clicks, or arriving at a certain page for example.
+These interactions could be form submissions, button clicks, or arriving at a certain page.
 Google Analytics records a goal conversion if a website visitor performs the action that you've defined.

-We're going to be creating a goal to record when a customer reaches your booking confirmation page.
-You're telling Google Analytics you want to record this as a conversion.
-Here's how to do it:
+Below is a step-by-step process of creating a goal to record when a booker reaches your booking confirmation page.
+When you create this, you're telling Google Analytics you want to record this as a conversion.

 Give your Goal a name, e.g. 'Booking completed'